HR's Dilemma: Who Supports and Motivates the Motivators?

 leenasrcm

 As truly said by many people here, HR has to be self-motivated as they have taken up the responsibility of motivating others.
 During the time of recruiting HR staff, this characteristic has to be kept in mind.
-In fact, when a person chooses HR as a career, it should not be because he is not left with any other option.
-Talking to people, listening to them, counseling, helping in difficult times should be a passion for him/her.
-Such a person would never find himself demotivated as his source of motivation will be the satisfaction he derives by listening to others and helping them.
+In fact, when a person chooses HR as a career, it should not be because they are not left with any other option.
+Talking to people, listening to them, counseling, and helping in difficult times should be a passion for them.
+Such a person would never find themselves demotivated as their source of motivation will be the satisfaction they derive by listening to others and helping them.

 raghu_cdp

 I think motivation is a kind of give-and-take relationship.
-Right management will surely motivate every employee.
-Bad management will be destructive (self-destructive too).
+Right management will surely motivate every employee, while bad management can be destructive (self-destructive too).
 It all depends on which management you are working under!
-Like someone said, "self-actualization" plays a major role in motivational aspects.
+As someone said, "self-actualization" plays a major role in motivational aspects.
 Motivation may not only come from the boss or team; it can also come from reading books, watching documentaries (on specific subjects), and exposing oneself to other working environments.
 This question is a kind of "egg first or hen first"!

 anab01